strapdata/elassandra/doc/source/install_rpm.rst

 Setting seed adress
 -------------------

-If you want to run an elassandra cluster, you must set seeds, with at least one members address, preferably two :
+You must set seeds, with at least one members address, preferably two in case of a cluster setup

 .. code:: bash